Travel apps – Hotels, flights, transportation, communication, handyman

 Calls

 Direct and online communication with your home and everybody else is also very easy.
-There are several service providers in this field.
-The oldest is Skype, an app and service in desperate need of an upgrade.
-Then you have Viber, Google’s Duo, Facebook’s Messenger and Apple’s Facetime.
-The problem is that the person you are calling be it audio or video, needs to have the same app.
+There are several service providers in this field, but in the world of modern-day apps, some come and some die.
+I used to have Skype, Duo and Viber, but no more.
+Now I have Facebook’s Messenger and WhatsApp and Apple’s Facetime.
+The problem is that the person you are calling, be it audio or video, needs to have the same app.
 Facetime is only for the Apple-people.
 It is possible to call a landline from these apps only in premium plans.
 Making local phone calls is therefore still a challenge if you find yourself in a different country and are unwilling to pay for a phone call.
-How to buy, install and use a local SIM-card is beyond the limit of this article.

 Handyman